TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 		- this will also attempt to rename and move output into its own folder based on album field

 ### Scenario 4: Creating single M4B file with embedded chapters from randomly split m4b files
-	0. Since mp3directcut doesn't support m4b we will make a *temporary* reencode of the file to generate the cue sheet
+	0. Since mp3directcut doesn't support m4b we will make a *temporary* reencode to generate the .cue
 	1. Add m4b files to bin folder of ffmpeg (4.4 plus)
 	2. Run m4b_merge-files.bat
 		- will merge m4b files to a single input.mp4 file (make sure tracks are in proper order by filename)